Unspoken Attraction Between Two People: How To Let Go

 Signs of unspoken mutual attraction

-The signs of physical attraction between two people are usually easy to identify, both by the two people involved and those in the immediate vicinity.
-The most common indication of mutual attraction is chemistry.
+The signs of physical attraction between two people may be easy to identify.
+The most common indication of mutual attraction is chemistry and body language.
 Two people with physical chemistry might almost seem to be drawn to one another and seem to be physically near one another constantly.
 In friendly settings, these people might regularly be seen sitting together, eating together, or congregating in similar social circles.

 These people might also tease one another and seem to be at ease in one another’s company.